hairlesshobo/jack-tools/md/rju-osc.md

 transport location in seconds.

-Clients can connect and disconnect ports by sending '/connect' and '/disconnect' messages to the jack-osc server.
+Clients can connect and disconnect ports by sending '/connect' and '/disconnect' messages to the rju-osc server.
 Both have the shape:

    /[dis]connect left right

-jack-osc implements only a subset of the OSC protocol.
+rju-osc implements only a subset of the OSC protocol.
 In particular it does not implement the patten matching rules and does not implement a scheduler for incoming messages.

-jack-osc drops all unrecognized incoming packets.
+rju-osc drops all unrecognized incoming packets.

 AUTHOR
 ------